High Mountain Institute: High School Semester

 About Program

-The HMI Semester is akin to a college study abroad program, but for high school students.
-Our students spend a full academic semester on our campus and return to their home schools invigorated about education, experienced in leadership, and more aware of the world around them.
+The HMI Semester is a four-month study away program for high school students.
+Juniors and seniors spend a full academic semester on our campus and return to their home schools invigorated about education, experienced in leadership, and connected to the natural world.

-Students who attend the HMI Semester complete a full course-load of honors and AP-level classes in order to reintegrate smoothly into their home academic environments.
-They live on our campus surrounded by curious and ambitious peers in sustainable, off-the-grid cabins.
-Unique to HMI, students spend five weeks of the semester backpacking and skiing in the mountains of Colorado and the canyons of Utah with their teachers and classmates.
+At the HMI Semester, you'll complete a full course-load of honors and AP classes in order to reintegrate smoothly into your home academic environment.
+You'll live on our campus surrounded by motivated and engaged peers in sustainable, off-grid cabins.
+Unique to HMI, you'll spend five weeks of the semester backpacking and skiing in the mountains of Colorado and the canyons of Utah with your teachers and classmates.
 No previous outdoor experience is necessary.
 In their remaining years of high school and beyond, our alumni consider their semester away at HMI one of the most important and formative periods of their lives.

 Video and Photos